Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/custom-images.md

           --property os\_platform='linux' \
           ubuntu-server-Ventus
 ```
     Let’s take a closer look to the command, that was used for image creating:
     - *–disk-format* - The supported options are: ami, ari, aki, vhd, vmdk, raw, qcow2, vhdx, vdi, iso, and ploop.
 The default format is: *raw*.
     - *–container-format* - The supported options are: ami, ari, aki, bare, docker, ova, ovf.
 The default format is: *bare*.
     - *–file* - Upload image from a local file.
     - *–property* - Set a property on this image (repeat for multiple values).
     - *ubuntu-server-Ventus-Test* - New image name.
     Also here you can use some other required arguments, for example:
     - *–location* - Download image from an existing URL.
     - *–copy-from* - Copy image from the data store (similar to \*--location\*).
     - *–volume* - Create an image from a volume.

     **To find more required arguments** use the next command:
     `openstack image create --help`

     >**Note:** Make sure you correctly specified **os_platform** property.
     Supported values: linux or windows.
     Without it, you won't see your Image in the Web Console interface.

-- Make sure that our new Image appeared among the available  - for this, use again the `openstack image list` command;
+- Next, make sure that our new Image appeared among the available  - for this, use again the `openstack image list` command;
 In our case the output should be the next:
 ```output
 ubuntu@test-2:~$ openstack image list